-If you are locked out, have lost your keys, had the misfortune to be burgled, or simply need to replace your existing locks to British Standard BS3621 in order to meet your insurance requirements.
-P&R Locksmiths can help
+If you’re locked out, have lost your keys, had the misfortune to be burgled, or simply need to replace your existing locks to British Standard BS3621 in order to meet your insurance requirements.
+P&R Locksmiths can help.

 The fitting of door locks, window locks and other forms of additional security will help to keep burglars out.
 In 20% of burglaries thieves gain entry through open doors and windows, so not only do you want the fitting of good, strong locks but you should make sure your doors and windows remain closed and locked.